-During my computer horror last week (see Just One of Those Crazy Mondays), one of the things that helped get me through was how much I love my office.
+One of the things that helps get me through challenges at work is how much I love my office.

 It makes a difference that I had complete control — at least as much as the landlord and prudent use of my bank account would allow — in outfitting it.
 And yes, my commercial office building blows hot and cold, like all the others: Some days you need a sweater and a scarf, and other days you need a cold compress on the back of your neck.
 But my office also has several aspects that anyone can appreciate:

 Space: There is enough room for me to roll my chair back without an excess of caution.
 I don’t have to worry about bumping into furniture, or worse, into another person’s chair.
 I feel free to move around.
 And I have plenty of surface area for organizing papers in ways that support, rather than constrain, my thinking.

 Light: I have the great good fortune to sit near a window.
 The value of natural light, or access to it, at least for breaks during the day, cannot be overestimated.

 View: My window has special value.
 I’m on the fifth floor of a building that sits smack in the middle of mixed-use suburbia at the edge of an interchange of roads, so I have an unobstructed view of sidewalks and streets, stores, the elevated train tracks half a mile away, and lots and lots of sky.
 I also have reminders of both nature and humanity before me whenever I need them: Clouds, trees, birds, cars, and those trains passing each other as if on a Lionel set.
 My view is stimulating and soothing at the same time.
 The inside view is also a pleasure, with lots of plants and art on the walls.